VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 }
 ```

-- `title` is optional property for the title of the transient menu.
+- `title` is an optional property for the title of the transient menu.
 - `bindings` is the array of [`TransientBindingItem`](#transientbindingitem).

 ### TransientBindingItem